The history of human culture has seen countless empires rise and fall.

 Russian Empire, from 1721 to 1917, extending over the Eastern part of Europe and the continent of Asia, covered almost 14 million square miles (36 million square km).

-The Russian Empire ultimately resulted in Russian Muscovite domination over neighbouring in Europe and Asia, where only the British Empire could rival it in size by the end of the 19th century.
+The Russian Empire ultimately resulted in Russian Muscovite domination over neighboring Europe and Asia, where only the British Empire could rival it in size by the end of the 19th century.

 The Russian Empire stretched across the northern portions of Europe and Asia at its peak.